Select a city

 A London icon built in honour of Queen Victoria, Big Ben has been ringing every fifteen minutes since the mid-19th century, keeping Londoners punctual to this day!
 Read on and become a Big Ben expert.

 Big Ben is easily accessible off our main routes.
-So, buy your Hop-on Hop-on bus tour tickets and hop off at stop 10 on the yellow route or stop 3 on the blue route to see first-hand the legendary clock tower!
-You can also admire Big Ben illuminated in the evening with a night sightseeing bus tour, or enjoy it over a drink with the Bar Bus Tour
+So, buy your hop-on hop-on bus tour tickets and hop off at stop 11 on the yellow route or stop 23 on the blue route to see first-hand the legendary clock tower!
+You can also admire Big Ben illuminated in the evening with a sightseeing bus tour at night, or enjoy it over a drink with the Bar Bus Tour

 1. While everyone knows this iconic landmark as Big Ben, the structure used to be known as “The Clock Tower”.
 In 2012, however, the official name was changed to Elizabeth Tower, marking the historic Diamond Jubilee of Queen Elizabeth II.